Comparison·Jun 15, 2026·10 min read

 Architecture: data layer vs decisioning layer

 Ocrolus and Floowed live at different layers of the loan technology stack.
 Ocrolus is a data layer: a specialist extraction service whose job is to turn an unstructured document into a structured object.
 Whatever you do with that object next (score it, underwrite it, decline it, archive it) happens in your downstream system.
-Floowed is a decisioning layer: documents come in, are extracted natively on the full global document surface, are evaluated against a policy, and a decision comes out.
+Floowed is both layers in one platform: Document Intelligence reads and analyses on the full global document surface, and the Decisioning Engine evaluates the result against a policy and a decision comes out.

 Architecturally, a data layer plus a decisioning layer can be a defensible stack.
 Some large lenders run exactly that way: Ocrolus or a peer for extraction, an in-house Python service or an enterprise decisioning suite for the policy, an LMS for the rest.
 The complexity is in the seams: maintaining two vendor contracts, two audit trails, two integration teams, and a clear handoff that survives an auditor's questions a year later.
 The bet Floowed makes is that for most lenders, collapsing those seams into one platform with one bill is the higher-leverage choice, and the decisioning layer is where the leverage compounds.